SCHEDULE

 New Agrarian Celebration Social

 Join us for an evening social to celebrate and support beginning agrarians and land stewards.
 Sponsored by the National Young Farmers Coalition, this event is open to everyone!
-Come and decompress from the day of conference presentations, grab small bites and drinks, discuss big ideas, appreciate all those doing the hard and important work of agriculture.
-Visit the Career Connections job fair between 6:00-7:00pm, drop in to the meditation space between 5:30-6:30pm, or just mingle at the social from 6:00-7:30pm.
+Come and decompress from the day of conference presentations, grab small bites and drinks, visit exhibitors, discuss big ideas, appreciate all those doing the hard and important work of agriculture.
+Visit the Career Connections job fair between 6:00-7:00pm or just mingle at the social from 6:00-7:30pm.
 Appetizers are included and will be provided by a local business.
 Cash bar.
 Please register so we can prepare accordingly.

 Friday, November 3 – Restoration and Resilience